 Modal Verbs fall into three different categories based on meaning.
 As a teacher, it helps to be aware of these categories because they 1) allow for different uses of the same word; 2) dictate how multiple modals can be combined in a verb string; and 3) determine whether defective forms can/should be used (we’ll explain this idea later in case you’re unfamiliar with it).

-The 3 Categories
+The 3 Flavors

 - Modals of Possibility: can, could, may, might

 - Modals of Expectation: shall, should (rarely), will, would

 - Modals of Obligation: must, shall, should, will (imperative)

 - Modals of Habit: might, would